sarakvaska/CS143-Final-Project/README.md

  Step 3: Start up an X terminal using '$ xterm' and a new terminal window should appear.
   - If you get a 'xterm: DISPLAY is not set error', try running ssh -Y [user]@[Guest IP Here] instead of using -X.

  Step 4: Inside the xterm terminal, cd into '~/pox/pox/misc' directory, then run the command 'sudo fuser -k 6633/tcp'.
 This is to kill any controllers still running on the system.
-(When first running this there should not be, but just in case.)
+(When first running this command, there should not be any controllers running but we'll run the command just in case.)
   - Then, run 'sudo mn -c' to cleanup the configuration.
 We want to cleanup before running the topology.

  Step 5: After completing steps 1-4 above, we are ready to run our topology.
 Make sure the topo.py file is inside the ~/pox/pox/misc directory, then run the command 'sudo mn --custom topo.py --topo custom'.
 A topology of 7 hosts, 7 switches, and 1 controller should be created, and the CLI should be started.